Cryptographic Controls

 - Keys must not be stored on the same storage media as the encrypted data.

-- The recovery process must be documented to assure it will be effective when required.
+- The recovery process must be documented to ensure it will be effective when required.

-Key Change Revoke and publish new keys when they are suspected of compromise or unauthorized disclosure, they reach the end of their lifetime, and/or the key owner or delegated individual leaves the employ of UBC. - Key lifespan must be documented along with processes and rules for making changes to keys.
+4.2.5 Key Change Revoke and publish new Keys when they are suspected of compromise or unauthorized disclosure, they reach the end of their lifetime, and/or the Key owner or delegated individual leaves the employ of UBC. - Key lifespan must be documented along with processes and rules for making changes to Keys.

 Additional Requirements for Merchant Systems